-This is a great place to start when you want to learn how to grow strawflowers from seed.
 Strawflowers are well known by crafters and florists for their unusually high quality as dried flowers.
-The petals on each strawflower are like stiff paper, and they unfold from the center to form concentric rings in bright colours.
+The petals on each strawflower are like stiff paper, and they unfold from the centre to form concentric rings in bright colours.
 Officially a tender perennial, most gardeners treat them as annuals and simply sow fresh seed each year.
-Give them an early start indoors, or direct sowstrawflower seeds in places with long summers.
+Give them an early start indoors, or direct sow strawflower seeds in regions with long summers.

 Xerochrysum bracteatum (also widely listed as Helichrysum bracteautum and even Bracteantha bracteata).

 Direct sow mid-April, but only in regions with long summers.
 Otherwise, sow indoors 6 – 8 weeks before last frost.
 Optimal soil temperature for germination: 18-21°C (65-70°F).
 Seeds should sprout in 5-20 days.